 EXHIBIT A

-Persons operating grain elevators who desire to have such elevator made or remain Regular for delivery of grain under the MGEX Rules and Regulations shall file an application or renewal form as prescribed by the Exchange.
+Persons operating grain elevators who desire to have such elevator made or remain Regular for delivery of grain under the MGEX Rules must file an application or renewal form as prescribed by the Exchange.
 (See Form 9-00.00.)
-Renewal for Regularity must be filed prior to June 1 for a one (1) year term beginning the following August 1.
+Renewal for Regularity must be filed prior to June 1 of each year for a one (1) year term beginning the following August 1.
 Application for Regularity may be made at any time during a current term for the balance of that term.
-However, if an applicant is approved during the months of May, June or July, their initial Regularity term will include the following one (1) year term.
-Initial Regularity and increases in capacity during the term shall become effective on the last business day in the month in which the Exchange approves such application.
+However, if an applicant is initially approved during the months of May, June or July, their initial Regularity term will include the following one (1) year term.
+Initial Regularity and increases in capacity during the term will become effective on the last business day in the month in which the Exchange approves such application.

-The Exchange may approve renewal of Regularity and may revoke said Regularity for just cause at any time.
-Denial or revocation of Regularity by the Exchange may be appealed to the Board of Directors.
-The decisions of the Board of Directors shall be final.
+The Exchange may approve renewal of Regularity and may revoke Regularity for just cause at any time.
+Denial or revocation of Regularity by the Exchange may be appealed to the Board of Directors, and any decision of the Board of Directors will be final.

-Wheat: Application for Regularity may be made by persons operating licensed grain elevators located within the limits of the Minneapolis-St. Paul, Duluth or Red Wing, Minnesota switching districts, or Superior, Wisconsin switching district for Spring Wheat.
+Hard Red Spring Wheat: Application for Regularity may be made by persons operating licensed grain elevators located within the limits of the Minneapolis-St. Paul, Duluth or Red Wing, Minnesota switching districts, or Superior, Wisconsin switching district for Hard Red Spring Wheat.

-A. Such elevator must be properly equipped for the convenient and expeditious receiving, handling and shipping of such bulk commodities as are customarily accepted therein for public storage.
-Each elevator must be able to load-out by rail and barge and shall be connected by railroad tracks with one or more railway lines.
-In the case of an interior off-water elevator such firm must be able to make the grain available in a barge pursuant to Rule 804.00. and 804.01.
+A. Such elevator must be properly equipped for the convenient and expeditious receiving, handling and shipping of such bulk commodities as are customarily accepted for public storage.
+Each elevator must be able to load-out by rail and barge and must be connected by railroad tracks with one or more railway lines.
+In the case of an interior off-water elevator, such firm must be able to make the grain available in a barge pursuant to Rules 804.00. and 804.01.

-B. The warehouseman operating such elevator must be in good financial standing and shall meet the minimum financial requirements set forth by the Exchange (see Regulation 2029.00.) and file the following periodic documentation:
+B. The entity operating such elevator must be in good financial standing and must meet the minimum financial requirements set forth by the Exchange (see Rule 2029.00.) and file the following periodic documentation:

-1. Audited Financial Statement - Each entity wishing to become Regular for Spring Wheat Futures Delivery must annually submit to the Exchange an Audited Financial Statement prepared by an independent certified public accountant in accordance with generally accepted accounting principles.
+1. Audited Financial Statement - Each entity wishing to become Regular for Hard Red Spring Wheat Futures Delivery must annually submit to the Exchange an Audited Financial Statement prepared by an independent certified public accountant in accordance with generally accepted accounting principles.

-2. Due Date - Audited Financial Statements must be filed no later than ninety (90) days after the fiscal year end, except in those cases where an entity has applied to the Exchange and has received approval for an extension.
+2. Due Date - Audited Financial Statements must be filed no later than ninety (90) days after the entity’s fiscal year end, except in those cases where an entity has applied to the Exchange and has received approval for an extension.

 3. Interim Unaudited Financial Statement - Each entity must submit to the Exchange unaudited mid-fiscal year financial statement.
 This statement must be filed no later than forty-five (45) days after the mid-year point of the entity’s fiscal year, except in those cases where an entity has applied to the Exchange and has received approval for an extension.

-C. All elevators approved for delivery of grain in satisfaction of the MGEX Futures Contracts shall submit to the Exchange a tariff, listing in detail the rates for handling and storage of grain, and shall also submit to the Exchange sixty (60) days in advance changes, in insurance and storage fees, provided, however, that such changes do not conflict with Rule 811.00. and other limitations set forth in section B. Tariffs on file with the Exchange shall be available for public inspection.
+C. All Regular entities must submit to the Exchange a tariff, listing in detail the rates for handling and storage of grain.
+Regular entities must also submit to the Exchange at least sixty (60) days in advance, any changes in insurance and storage fees; provided, however, that such changes do not conflict with Rule 811.00. and other limitations set forth in section B. Tariffs on file with the Exchange will be available for public inspection.